BaselHack/WhitchWay/README.md

 2. How to use it?
-- Open the GitHub directory, download file and open inedx.html or just scan this:
+- Open the GitHub directory, download it and open inedx.html
+- or just scan this:

   ![qrcode](https://api.qrserver.com/v1/create-qr-code/?data=https%3A%2F%2Fbaselhack.github.io%2FWhitchWay%2F&size=300x300&margin=0)